tomaszsita/elerning-api-demo/Decisions.md

 **Trade-off**: More files, but services are cleaner and more testable.

+### Service Refactoring
+Split the large `ProgressService` into three focused services:
+- `ProgressCreationService`: Handles progress creation logic and idempotency
+- `ProgressStatusService`: Manages status changes and event dispatching
+- `ProgressQueryService`: Handles progress queries and summary calculations

+**Trade-off**: More services, but each has a single responsibility and is easier to test and maintain.

 ### Repository Interfaces
 All repositories implement interfaces.
 This makes testing easier (can mock them) and follows DI principles.